sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 The final graph is shown below:
 ![Budget Goal Seeker Final Graph](images/budget_goal_seeker_final_graph.png)

-You can see in this example that the relationship between budget and average RUL is not linear, and there are diminishing returns as budgets increase.
+You can see in this example that the relationship between budget and average condition level is not linear, and there are diminishing returns as budgets increase.
 This highlights the importance of finding an optimal budget that balances cost with asset health outcomes.

 ## Budget Comparison Tool
 The Budget Comparison Tool enables users to run multiple maintenance budget scenarios in parallel and compare their outcomes side-by-side using a consistent building graph and simulation logic.
 This interactive module is designed to help users understand how different budget allocations affect key performance indicators (KPIs) such as average Remaining Useful Life (RUL), average condition, total maintenance cost, and task execution rates.